MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery-aad.md

    :::image type="content" source="./media/google-bigquery/gbq-sso.png" alt-text="Screenshot of the Google BigQuery SSO option with the Enabled button enabled.":::

-### Azure AD Single Sign-On (SSO) for Google BigQuery with an on-premises data gateway
+### Azure AD single sign-on (SSO) for Google BigQuery with an on-premises data gateway

-Before you can enable Azure AD SSO for Google BigQuery, you must first enable Azure AD SSO for all data sources that support Azure AD SSO with an on-premises data gateway, and ensure you have upgraded to at least the December 2022 release of the on-premises data gateway:
+Before you can enable Azure AD SSO for Google BigQuery, you must first enable Azure AD SSO for all data sources that support Azure AD SSO with an on-premises data gateway.
+Also, ensure you've upgraded to at least the December 2022 release of the on-premises data gateway:

 1. In Power BI service, select **Admin portal** from the settings list.